 If you're still asking how to become a pilot after 12th commerce, the final step is to land a job in a popular and prestigious airline.

-The sky's the limit for pilots while assessing their financial returns in terms of income.
-A pilot in India can earn an average salary of Rs.1.5 Lakh - 84 Lakhs on an annual basis.
+The sky is the top limit for pilots when talking about their financial benefits in terms of income.
+A pilot in India can earn an average salary of Rs.
+1.85 Lakh - 1.92 Lakh every month.
+This is for pilots with experience levels between 0 to 15 years.

 (Salary source: Ambitionbox)